montoyamoraga/tiny-trainable-instruments/certification/technical-details-en.md

-# Tiny trainable instruments - Technical details
+# Tiny Trainable Instruments - Technical details

 For building the instruments, participants receive a materials kit consisting of off-the-shelf components, each of them with their original packaging from the manufacturer.